19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Player Characters/Derived Statistics/Carry Capacity.md

 # Carry Capacity

-This game uses an Item Slot system.
+This game uses an Item Slot system (think Minecraft).
 An item slot is an abstracted unit of weight / space combined for ease of inventory management.
 A PC has 10 + [Constitution](../Chosen%20Statistics/Constitution.md) [[Item Slots]].

 An item slot is something that
 	1. Weighs about 5 pounds **OR**